VisDunneRight/gd_benchmark_sets/notion_data/Benchmark datasets 64e0439269f9497799025562a4087ce1/Amazon 1b39a766deb747b8a3b51fc41cfc2e20.md

 Note: This dataset is a proper subset of SNAP%20(Stanford%20Network%20Analysis%20Platform)%201cd77eaee57147ce8263b2f9eaa2589c.md and can be found there.
 Origin Notes: Wallinger et al. randomly filter data from the original dataset collected by Leskovec et al. in “The dynamics of viral marketing”.
 Leskovec et al. collected 15 million recommendations made from June 2001, to May 2003 by looking at the “Customers who Bought This Item Also Bought” feature in the Amazon online shopping platform. graph features handled: directed edges, large
-Graph features in papers: 2
-Originally found at:  http://snap.stanford.edu/data/#amazon
+Graph features in papers: bundled edges (generated),spatial Originally found at:  http://snap.stanford.edu/data/#amazon
 Size: 1 graph, 192k vertices and 269k edges
 Number of Graphs: 0
 Origin Paper: SNAP Datasets: Stanford Large Network Dataset Collection (https://www.notion.so/SNAP-Datasets-Stanford-Large-Network-Dataset-Collection-b5f4bd2e98834a638a5c4ab563047d28?pvs=21), The dynamics of viral marketing (https://www.notion.so/The-dynamics-of-viral-marketing-f45ebdd22e5f4a95a1456bc1ae1b0fdb?pvs=21)
 Child collections: SNAP (Stanford Network Analysis Platform) (SNAP%20(Stanford%20Network%20Analysis%20Platform)%201cd77eaee57147ce8263b2f9eaa2589c.md)
-Appeared in years: 1
+Appeared in years: 2022
 Type of Collection: Subset of other collection is it stored properly?: No must be analyzed: No